Yamunotri Trek- Everything You Need to Know

 • Try to carry a lightweight backpack with essential items with you.
 Heavy luggage will make it difficult for you to climb the mountains.

-• You should try Garhwali dishes that are usually available at the many roadside dhabas.
+• You should try Garhwali dishes that are usually available at the many roadside Dhabas.

 • If time permits, explore Gangotri as well or take the opportunity to complete the entire Char Dham pilgrimage.